proxy-wasm/spec/abi-versions/v0.2.1/README.md

 - `OK` on success.
 - `BAD_ARGUMENT` for unknown `upstream`, or when `headers` are missing required `:authority`, `:method` and/or `:path` values.
-- `INTERNAL_FAILURE` when host failed to send requested HTTP call.
+- `INTERNAL_FAILURE` when the host failed to send requested HTTP call.
 - `INVALID_MEMORY_ACCESS` when `upstream_data`, `upstream_size`,
   `headers_data`, `headers_size` `body_data`, `body_size`,
   `trailers_data`, `trailers_size` and/or `return_call_id` point to